Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Implementation

 Confirmed chunks are placed into a pending queue.
 When the executor becomes available, it merges all currently pending chunks into a single big chunk, rather than executing them one by one.
 This \emph{dynamic batching} naturally adapts to the pace difference between the chunker and the executor: when execution is slower than detection, more chunks accumulate and are batched together, reducing the effective number of executor invocations and thus the cumulative setup cost $N\,T_{setup}$ in Equation~\ref{eq:upper}.
 This also makes the speedup condition $S \ge 1$ easier to satisfy, since the overhead term $N\,T_{setup} - T_{setup}^{(\mathrm{full})}$ in Equation~\ref{eq:overhead} shrinks accordingly.

-On top of batching, the executor applies a \emph{gating} policy to skip chunks whose execution time is negligible compared to the per-invocation setup overhead.
-Typical examples are chunks consisting of function or class declarations, which produce no observable computation when executed in isolation.
-For such chunks, the setup cost $T_{setup}$ dominates the actual execution time $T_{exe,i} \approx 0$, making individual execution wasteful, where each invocation adds overhead without contributing to useful overlap.
+On top of batching, the executor applies a gating policy that classifies each chunk before dispatch.
+The policy distinguishes four categories.
+The first identifies chunks that are unprofitable to execute eagerly and defers them within the pipeline.
+The remaining three identify chunks whose \approach{} execution would be unsafe or would alter program semantics, and fall back to serial execution for them. \begin{itemize} \item \textbf{Low-yield chunks.} Chunks whose execution time is negligible compared to the per-invocation setup overhead yield no useful overlap.
+Typical examples are function or class declarations, which produce no observable computation when executed in isolation.
+For such chunks, the setup cost $T_{setup}$ dominates the actual execution time $T_{exe,i} \approx 0$, so dispatching them individually only adds overhead.
 The executor therefore defers these chunks: they remain in the pending queue and are merged with the next non-deferred chunk, at which point the declarations become available to support subsequent code that depends on them.

+\item \textbf{External-side-effect chunks.} \approach{} execution changes \emph{when} a statement runs relative to generation, not \emph{whether} it runs.
+For most statements this reordering is harmless, but operations with irreversible, externally observable effects must not be committed before the surrounding code has been generated.
+For chunks invoking process creation, filesystem mutation, network communication, or inter-process operations (e.g., \texttt{os}, \texttt{subprocess}, \texttt{shutil}, \texttt{socket}, \texttt{multiprocessing}), \approach{} disables overlap and executes the program serially, so that their side-effect timing matches the serial baseline.

+\item \textbf{Timing-sensitive chunks.} Some statements have semantics that depend on wall-clock timing or on the surrounding execution schedule, such as sleeping, timers, clock reads, signal delivery, and thread creation (e.g., \texttt{time}, \texttt{signal}, \texttt{threading}).
+Executing such chunks ahead of generation would perturb a program's own timing or concurrency assumptions, altering its observable behavior. \approach{} therefore falls back to serial execution for these programs, keeping such statements in program order and preserving correctness for code that observes its own timing.